-The quoted TX output power level is the total transmit power delivered to all antennas and antenna elements of a single ground station antenna array when the transmitter is operating at its maximum power control level.
-This power level applies when using a 4-antenna array with a maximum antenna gain of 20 dBi.
-This power level will be reduced when using higher gain antenna arrays (e.g. an 8-antenna array) to maintain a maximum e.i.r.p. of +45 dBm.
+The quoted TX output power level is the total transmit power delivered to all antennas and antenna elements of a single ground station or aircraft station antenna array when the transmitter is operating at its maximum power level.

-The quoted power level is the total transmit power delivered to all antennas and antenna elements of the aircraft station when the transmitter is operating at its maximum power control level.
+This is the level of the first sidelobe.

+Power control is exercised over a 14.7 dB range.

+Power control is exercised over a 14.7 dB range.

 No value is provided in Recommendation ITU-R M.1368, therefore for the compatibility analyses a value of -40dB was considered.